 This is an important study that provides insight on the risks and benefits of immediate delivery versus expectant monitoring in nonsevere hypertensive disorders between 34 and 37 weeks of gestation.
 The findings would generally support the authors’ opinion that ‘routine immediate delivery is…not justified and a strategy of expectant monitoring can be considered.’
 That said and as the authors acknowledge, the absolute numbers of adverse maternal outcomes were low in both groups and point estimates were wide.
 Certainly, future studies should help inform best practices in this patient population.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Hypertension

 Keywords: Abruptio Placentae, Delivery, Obstetric, Eclampsia, Gestational Age, HELLP Syndrome, Home Care Services, Hypertension, Pregnancy-Induced, Hypertension, Infant, Newborn, Maternal Death, Outcome Assessment (Health Care), Outpatients, Pre-Eclampsia, Pregnancy, Primary Prevention, Pulmonary Edema, Respiratory Distress Syndrome, Newborn, Risk Assessment